-Dayton conducts research focused on early parenting processes with an emphasis on fathering in urban settings.
-She has many years of experience providing clinical interventions to the families of infants and young children in a wide range of settings including home-based, center-based and hospital programs.
-Dr. Dayton's program of research is fundamentally translational and transdisciplinary; it is informed by her clinical work with families and aims to identify biological and psychosocial risk and resilience factors that influence early parenting process and early child development.
+Dayton conducts research focused on early parenting processes with an emphasis on fathering in urban settings (https://socialwork.wayne.edu/coronavirus/fathering).
+She is engaged in policy initiatives aimed at revising state and local policies that disproportionately and negatively affect poor, urban fathers.
+As an Infant Mental Health Specialist, Dayton has over two decades of experience providing clinical interventions to the families of infants and young children in a wide range of settings including home-based, center-based and hospital programs.
+Dayton is a licensed practitioner of clinical social work and clinical psychology and is endorsed as an infant mental health mentor (Level IV; MI-AIMH; https://mi-aimh.org/) in the areas of clinical practice and research.
+Dayton's program of research is fundamentally translational and transdisciplinary; it is informed by her clinical work with families and aims to identify biological and psychosocial risk and resilience factors that influence parenting processes and early child development.

-- Ph.D., Clinical Psychology, Michigan State University
+- PhD, Clinical Psychology, Michigan State University

 - Graduate Certificate in Infant Mental Health, University of Michigan